FedRAMP/docs/tools/site/content/rev5/playbook/csp/continuous-monitoring/significant-changes.md

 # Significant Changes

+!!! abstract "Significant Change Notifications Balance Improvement Release"

+    This entire section and set of requirements does not apply to cloud service providers who have met all of the requirements for adopting the optional [Significant Change Notifications](../../../balance/significant-change-notifications.md) Balance Improvement Release.

 During continuous monitoring, CSPs may need to make changes to the system.
 A "significant" change is one that is likely to affect the security state of the system.
 CSPs document significant changes, conduct a security impact analysis, and \- depending on the type of change \- implement the significant change process steps described in this section.

 ## Types of Changes